 Do as you say

-This one is easy and is you don’t do it, you’re done for.
+This one is easy and if you don’t do it, you’re done for.
 You can’t sell your culture or effectively share it with a candidate if you don’t believe in it yourself.
 Walk the walk, don’t just talk the talk.
 Many things that appear on formalized job documents don’t translate at all to daily job performance.
-Make it clear that your company culture can be seen every day.
+Make it clear that your company culture can be seen and felt every day.

 Recruit the right people

-Hire leaders who buy in
+Hire leaders who buy-in

 Keep it personal

 Develop relationships with your team.
 It’s much easier to share values, motivations, and goals with people when you know them well.
-The more your know about you employees the better you can relate to them.
+The more your know about your employees the better you can relate to them.

-Re-inforce the community
+Reinforce the community

 Culture, like all things in the business world, won’t take care of itself.
 It’s a living, breathing, growing thing and you need to care for it.
-A golf outing, family picnic, or leadership retreat can go a long way in strengthening your culture and your team.
+A golf outing, company picnic, or leadership retreat can go a long way in strengthening your culture and your team.
 Make the investment, it’s not optional.